Ben Johnson (basketball)

-Benjamin Johnson (born December 23, 1980) is an American college basketball coach.
+Benjamin Johnson (born December 23, 1980) is an American professional basketball coach for the Orlando Magic of the National Basketball Association (NBA).
 He played basketball for the Northwestern Wildcats and Golden Gophers before becoming an assistant coach for several major college programs.
 From 2021–2025, he served as the head coach of the Minnesota Golden Gophers.

 Playing career

 Johnson led DeLaSalle High School to two Minnesota state championships and was a two-time first-team all state selection in basketball.
 He then played two years for the Northwestern University Wildcats before transferring home to the University of Minnesota, where he played his two final seasons for the Golden Gophers and finished with 533 points in 59 games.

 Coaching career

 After graduating from the University of Minnesota with a degree in sociology in 2005 Johnson worked as a graduate assistant at the University of Dayton.
 Following Dayton, Johnson became an assistant at the University of Texas–Pan American where he was heavily involved in recruiting and backcourt development.
 Following UTPA Johnson became an assistant under Ben Jacobson at Northern Iowa.
 Following that, he worked under Tim Miles for one season at the University of Nebraska.